 Halloween Rice Krispie Treats are a fun, spooky no-bake dessert for the whole family to enjoy!
 Make ‘em from scratch before slicing into rectangles and turning them into monsters, complete with edible eyes.
 This Halloween dessert recipe is ready in less than an hour but requires a little cooling time.
 Makes 12 krispie treats.

-I got a wild hair last week.
-As someone who loves baking with her kids and making all sorts of recipes, I realized that I didn’t have some classic desserts on my site that, well, I needed to introduce my girls to.
+As someone who loves making recipes with her kids, I realized that I didn’t have some classic desserts.
+And obviously, I needed to introduce my girls to them.

 This led us to making three batches of Rice Krispie Treats in the span of two hours.